ollie314/workbench/README.md

 $ cd workbench/server/workers
 $ ./runtests
 </pre>
+**Note 1:** If you look at the test() method of the workers they are setup in a way so that most of the code executes locally.
+This is so the test can be stepped through with a debugger and 'coverage' gets a proper line count.
+You should not emulate the test code for general usage of workbench (see clients for better examples of general usage).

-**Note:** If when running the worker tests you get some errors like 'MagicError: regexec error 17, (illegal byte sequence)' it's an issue with libmagic 5.17, revert to libmagic 5.16.
+**Note 2:** If when running the worker tests you get some errors like 'MagicError: regexec error 17, (illegal byte sequence)' it's an issue with libmagic 5.17, revert to libmagic 5.16.
 Using brew on Mac:

     $ cd /usr/local
     $ brew versions libmagic # Copy the line for version 5.16, then paste (for me it looked like the following line)